okcoders/2018-fall-javascript-2/class-01/README.md

   for function calls
 * functions create new scopes, if you are not in a function you are in the Global scope
 * outer scopes can't touch inner ones, but inner ones can touch outer ones
+* lines are evaluated inside out
+* statements vs. expressions (lines either have a value or are a side effect, and the value is undefined)
 * shadowing (when you reuse the same variable name inside a function that exists in the global scope)